sttoracle/ORACASB/README.md

 * In the "*User License list*", select a license type that permits you to use the "*System Administrator profile*" (example: the "*Salesforce*" license).

-* In the "*Profile*" list, select the profile that is based on the "*System Administrator profile*".
+* In the "*Profile*" list, select the profile, that you created in the previouse step,  that is based on the "*System Administrator profile*".
 See the procedure above for details.

 * Click "*Save*".
 Salesforce will send a confirmation email to the address that you supplied above.

 * Respond to the email from Salesforce to finish setup for the new Oracle CASB Cloud Service user.
-You need to create a login password and a password retrieval question.
+You need to create a login password and a password retrieval question. **This user will be used to login to Salesforce when you onboard the Salesforce instance into CASB in Excercise 2**

 ## **Exercise 1.
 CASB Cloud Service Dashboard**
 ___